kevinnayar/temporis/README.md

 ```ts
 const temporis = Temporis(20);
 ```
-> Takes an argument `limit (number)` for the number of actions stored in history, defaults to 35.
+> Takes an optional argument `limit (number)` for the number of actions stored in history, defaults to 100.
 Increasing this will increase the memory footprint of your app, so caveat emptor 😊

 #### Push a single action
 ```ts